mal-lang/mal-simulator/README.md

 ## MalSimulator

-A `sims.mal_simulator.MalSimulator` can be created to be able to run simulations.
+A `mal_simulator.MalSimulator` can be created to be able to run simulations.

 ### MalSimulatorSettings
-The constructor of MalSimulator can be given a settings object (`sims.mal_simulator.MalSimulatorSettings`) through the parameter 'sim_settings'.
+The constructor of MalSimulator can be given a settings object (`mal_simulator.MalSimulatorSettings`) through the parameter 'sim_settings'.
 Giving sim_settings is optional, otherwise default settings are used.

 ```python